10 Book Dedication Examples to Help Your Next Book

 In this article, we’ll talk about what book dedications are, how they work, and cover some tips for how to write a great one.
 We’ll also give you some real examples of book dedications to get you brainstorming your own!

-A dedication might be a brief sentence fragment, like ‘to my mother,’ or it might be a paragraph listing multiple people to whom the author would like to dedicate the book.
-Dedications are usually no longer than a few sentences.
+Book dedications might be brief sentence fragments, like “to my mother,” or they might be paragraphs listing multiple people to whom the author would like to dedicate the book.
+That being said, book dedications are usually no longer than a few sentences.

 You also don’t have to include a book dedication if you don’t want to!
 It’s very common to do so, but there’s no rule that says you have to.

-Crack open just about any book you own, and you’re likely to find a dedication right before the opening page, as well as acknowledgements immediately after the last page.
-What’s the difference between the two?
+Crack open just about any book you own, and you’re likely to find a dedication right before the opening page, as well as acknowledgments immediately after the last page.
+What’s the difference between book dedications and acknowledgments?

-Dedications are usually right after the title page, while acknowledgements are usually at the end of a book, but these aren’t hard rules.
-Acknowledgements might appear at the beginning of a book, for example, on either side of the table of contents.
+Book dedications are usually right after the title page, while acknowledgments are at the end of a book, but these aren’t hard rules.
+Acknowledgments might appear at the beginning of a book, for example, on either side of the table of contents.

-There may not be any hard and fast rules for writing a dedication, but there are definitely some tips and tricks to making your book’s dedication the best it can be.
+While there may not be any hard and fast rules for writing a book dedication, but there are definitely some tips and tricks to making your dedication the best it can be.
+Let’s discuss how to write top-quality book dedications.

 Some authors even take a more comedic approach to this and dedicate their books to people who might have bullied them.
 Spite is a powerful motivator, after all.
 This is something to be careful with, as you don’t really want to outright mock someone by name in your dedications, but something vague in a teasing tone can be funny.